tommyh/jasmine-react/README.md

   it("can spy on a function for a React class", function(){
     jasmineReact.spyOnClass(HelloWorld, "randomNumber").andReturn(42);

-    // jasmineReact wraps React.renderComponent, so you don't have to worry
+    // jasmineReact wraps React.render, so you don't have to worry
     //  about the async nature of when the actual DOM get's rendered, or selecting
-    //  where your component needs to get rendered (default is #jasmine_content) var myWorld = jasmineReact.renderComponent(<HelloWorld />);
+    //  where your component needs to get rendered (default is #jasmine_content) var myWorld = jasmineReact.render(<HelloWorld />);

     expect(myWorld.state.number).toBe(42);
   });